pressfstudios/pressfstudios.github.io/index.md

 **It is highly suggested to run a validity check before building to help spot any referencing errors that might be present**

 ## Debugger

+The debugger can be opened through _Tools > Press F Studios > Object Identifier Debugger_.
+This window shows every `IdentifiableObject` that is currently reachable (in a loaded scene).
+This can be helpful to see if an object is not registering correctly.

+## Help
+If you have any questions, run into any issues, or have pre-purchase questions about any product, please do not hesitate to contact us via <a href="mailto:info@pressfstudio.com">email</a> , join our [Discord](https://discord.gg/r4QcysF93v), or reach us through our [Website](https://pressfstudio.com/)